MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-vpn-ae.md

 2. Select **Apps** > **App configuration policies** > **Add** > **Managed devices**.
 3. In **Basics**, enter the following properties:

     - **Name**: Enter a descriptive name for the policy.
 Name your policies so you can easily identify them later.
-For example, a good policy name is **App config policy: Cisco AnyConnect VPN policy for Android Enterprise work profile devices in entire company**.
+For example, a good policy name is **App config policy: Cisco AnyConnect VPN policy for Android Enterprise work profile devices**.
     - **Description**: Enter a description for the policy.
 This setting is optional, but recommended.
     - **Platform**: Select **Android Enterprise**.
     - **Profile type**: Your options: